 As a general practice, if a student is responding to an alleged violation, they are directed to discuss these circumstances with their parent(s) and/or legal guardian(s).
 The College will notify parents and/or legal guardians in cases where a decision to suspend or expel a student has been made.
 If a student under the age of twenty-one is found in violation of the College's Alcohol and Drug policy, the College will contact the student's parent(s) and/or legal guardian(s) informing them of the violation.

 A current or previous record of College Probation may adversely impact a student’s ability to participate in various College-sponsored activities, events and/or educational programs.
-This may include, but is not limited to, an inability to serve as a resident assistant, student government officer, orientation leader, judicial board member, or some other leadership role.
+This may include, but is not limited to, an inability to serve as a resident assistant, student government officer, orientation leader, or some other leadership role.
 The Office of Student Integrity and Community Standards makes no decision regarding a student's on-campus employment but will provide disciplinary records to other departments should they request such records for the purpose of their own search, selection and/or hiring processes.
 A current or previous record of College Probation may also preclude a student from participating in a study abroad program, regardless of where the student is in the application and/or approval process.
 Please note that any final decision regarding a student's participation in a study abroad program is made by the Study Abroad office.